johnSMUpark/CS3353_Project_4_Image_Pro/README.md

 # CS3353_Project_4_Image_Processing
-Fullstack web application that detects edges in a jpg image and conducts empirical analysis on 2 edge-detection algorithms
+Fullstack web application that detects edges in a jpg file and conducts empirical analysis on 2 edge-detection algorithms

-You have 2 options to run this app.
-1. Slack me a message saying you want to try out my application on the cloud.
-Since I have a cloud instance of this app running on Google App Engine, and at your request, I will spool it up and send you the cloud link for you to try out the app.
-2. Clone this repo and run the application locally (Read below)
+Please clone this repo and run the application locally

 <br/>